spicelang/spice/README.md

 This is the home repo of the Spice programming language.
 Spice is a compiled language which sets a focus on performance and practicality.
 It is considered as a systems language, which means it is neither suitable for coding user interfaces nor any interface with the user, except cli tools.
 Spice supports cross-compilation to all target platforms, listed below.

+If you loke Spice, please consider a GitHub star! ⭐

 ## Documentation
 Please visit the documentation at [spicelang.com](https://www.spicelang.com).